danielfriis/journal-2/_posts/2022-07-01-my-happiness-filter.md

 ---

-Those five habits above are what make up my happiness filter.
+Those five habits above are what make up my happiness Stack.
 9 out of 10 times where I find myself sad or discouraged, it’s because I’ve neglected some of them.
 Practising the neglected habits will instantly get me back to a good place.

 Which habits bring you joy?
 They are usually easy to relegate and neglect in a busy schedule — but don’t.
 They are vitally important to your happiness and likely also to your effectiveness.